 First of all, a tiny tunnel is drilled into the surface using a laser beam to create a pathway to the inclusion.
 Through that tunnel, strong acidic chemicals are forced into the opening to dissolve and bleach out the inclusions.
 Typically, a mixture of concentrated hydrofluoric acid (HF) and sulphuric acid (H2So4) is used.

-Profile view of laser drilled tunnel to reach the inclusion – GIA
+Profile view of laser drilled diamond showing a tunnel reaching the inclusion – GIA

-For this treatment, diamonds with dark inclusions near their surfaces are good candidates for enhancement.
-After the worm-like channels are drilled, the diamond is subjected to a series bleaching solutions to dissolve the unsightly inclusions.
+For this type of treatment, diamonds with dark inclusions near their surfaces are usually selected for enhancement.
+After the worm-like channels are drilled, the diamond is subjected to a series of bleaching solutions to dissolve the unsightly inclusions.

 Black coloration is significantly reduced after treatment

-Both dark crystal and feather are no longer that obvious after drilling
+Both dark crystal and feather are no longer that obvious after laser drilling

 Source: A New Lasering Technique For Diamond (GIA)